 Spiced Pretzel Recipe with Nacho Cheese Seasoning.
 A little less kick if you prefer to avoid the surprise.

-Soft Potato Rolls.
-These would be fun balanced on top of the jar, or skewered and sticking out.
+Soft Bread Rolls.
+These would be fun balanced on top of the jar, or skewered and sticking out

 The name of the game is to just have fun.
 Jarcuterie takes you out of the kitchen and lets you enjoy yourself.